ChalmersGU-data-structure-courses/dsabook/src/E13-general-trees.md

 precise what operations such implementations must support.
 Any implementation must be able to initialize a tree.
 Given a tree, we need access to the root of that tree.
 There must be some way to access the children of a node.
-In the case of the ADT for binary tree nodes, this was done by providing member functions that give explicit access to the left and right child pointers.
+In the case of binary tree nodes, this was done by providing instance variables for the left and right child pointers.
 Unfortunately, because we do not know in advance how many children a given node will have in the general tree, we cannot give explicit functions to access each child.
 An alternative must